-- general rates;
+- general rates

-- government grants; &
+- government grants

-- · fees and charges.
+- fees and charges

-In 2023/24, income from government grants and fees & charges and other revenue represents 37 per cent of the total revenue required.
-The balance of 63 per cent is to be obtained from general rates and charges income.
+In the Adopted Budget 2024/25, income from government grants and fees & charges and other revenue represents 40 per cent of the total revenue required.
+The balance of 60 per cent is to be obtained from general rates and charges income.

-Council's assumptions and approaches to each of the revenue classifications in its Income Statement are explained within the Plan.
+Council's assumptions and approaches to each of the revenue classifications in its Income Statement (Council Annual Budget) are explained within this Plan.

-Council's current approach to revenue and rating is meeting the needs of delivering on the Council Plan, and ensuring Council is financially sustainable into the future.
+Council's current approach to revenue and rating is to meet the needs for the delivery of the Council Plan, and to ensure Council remains financially sustainable into the future.